neondatabase/website/content/docs/guides/bemi.md

     ![Bemi Connect PostgreSQL Database](/docs/guides/bemi_connect_postgres.png)

-2. During the connection setup or any time after, you can configure the tables you want to track:
+2. During the connection setup or any time after, you can configure the tables you want to track changes for:

     ![Bemi Tracked Tables](/docs/guides/bemi_tracked_tables.png)